ShawnHymel/hopper-chat/README.md

 ```sh
 python hopper-chat.py
 ```

+> **Important!** You need to run the script once while your client is connected to the Internet so it can download the STT model.
+Once the model has been saved (cached), you can disconnect the client from the Internet to run the script again.

 Note that you can copy the configuration file to somewhere else on your computer (so that your settings will be saved if you update the client code with e.g. `git pull`).
 You can pass the configuration file path to the application.
 For example: